Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Experiments

-\paragraph{Route Recommendation} Choosing a route with the appropriate difficulty is key to effective training.
-Our model can serve as a powerful planning tool by forecasting the physiological demands of different routes.
-For instance, a cross-country runner can use our model to decide between several potential routes based on their training goals for the day.
+\textbf{Personalized Route Recommendation.} Choosing a route with the appropriate difficulty is key to effective training.
+Our model can serve as a planning tool by forecasting the physiological demands of different routes based on topographical data and intended pace.
+Athletes can input their planned routes and receive full heart rate curve predictions from our model, enabling them to compare physiological costs before starting their run.

-To do this, the athlete provides the topographical data (e.g., GPS coordinates and elevation profiles) for candidate routes, along with their intended pace.
-By integrating this information with the athlete's historical training data, our model predicts the full heart rate curve and key intensity metrics (e.g., average and peak heart rate) for each route.
-This allows the athlete to objectively compare the physiological cost of each option before starting their run.

-Figure~\ref{fig:route_recommendation} shows an example of route selection in cross-country running.
+Fig.~\ref{fig:route_recommendation} shows an example of route selection in cross-country running.
 Two candidate routes, A and B, are considered.
 Route~A lies on flat terrain, whereas route~B climbs through mountainous ground.
 Our model predicts that route~B induces higher average heart rate and more pronounced fluctuations compared to route~A. Subsequent measurements confirm that the actual heart rate curves closely match these predictions, demonstrating the model’s effectiveness for route recommendation.
-This demonstrates the effectiveness of our approach in supporting route recommendation: athletes can rely on the predicted intensity profiles to choose the route that best matches their training goals.
+Athletes can rely on the predicted heart rate to choose the route that best matches their training goals.